Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Before you perform the test, ensure that you have all the necessary apparatus to conduct the test.

-Check there is liquid (buffer solution) inside the bottle.
+Verify that the bottle contains liquid (buffer solution).
 You should only use the buffer solution provided with the test kit.

 Do not open the foil package until you are ready to take the test.